open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 > For a full demo see the [storybookOnSteroids](./storybookOnSteroids) folder
 > You can start it via `npm i && npm run storybook`
 > For the actual source code see [@open-wc/demoing-storybook](https://github.com/open-wc/open-wc/tree/master/packages/demoing-storybook)

+### Verdict

+We did it 💪

+A fully featured demo system that

+- is buildless on modern browsers
+- starts up lightning fast
+- has a prebuilt UI (in es5)
+- serves preview code based on browser capabilities

+And above all it's just wonderful to see how a complete separate server can still power storybook.
+The storybook setup is really worth it 👍

+PS: it's not all roses and rainbows but with that step we now know that it is possible - further improvements like a smaller preview bundle or seprate packages for the mdx transformation will happen at some point 🤗

+#### Future

+We hope that this can be a starting point so storybook can directly support other framework servers as well 👍 Even none JavaScript servers could be possible - Ruby, PHP are you ready? 🤗

+If you are interested in supporting your frameworks server and you need help/guidance be sure to let us know.